hardcodes/lmtyas/README.md

 In a perfect world we wouldn't need passwords anymore but more often than not we also still do need to tell them to other people.
 There is a world almost without passwords out there, e.g. have a look at [SQRL](https://www.grc.com/sqrl/sqrl.htm) or [fido2](https://en.wikipedia.org/wiki/FIDO2_Project).

 Sending passwords by email is unsecure because most people are not able to receive encrypted emails.
 Sending passwords by snail mail is slow.
 Using a second channel, e.g. like a chat program, may work but often leaves traces or involves third parties you do not trust.
+Telling the via phone is next to impossible.

 *"Let me tell you a secret" enters the stage*